HomeAnswersCardiologyblood pressure

 Hello,

-When you are taking regularly medicines such as Valsartan and Methyldopa, or Amlodipine, blood pressure should remain within range (it takes weeks for persistent high blood pressure to come to normal range).
-If still BP is high then dosage can be increased.
+When you are taking regular medicines such as Valsartan and Methyldopa, or Amlodipine, blood pressure should remain within range (it takes weeks for persistent high blood pressure to come to normal range).
+If the BP is still high, then the dosage can be increased.

-When blood pressure remains normal, and occasionally it rises to 180 or more, then first step is to calm down, relax, sit or lie down calmly for half an hour.
-Then check blood pressure, if it is still more than 180 then Captopril can be taken beneath the tongue but this is not the recommended route.
+When blood pressure remains normal, and occasionally it rises to 180 or more, then the first step is to calm down, relax, sit or lie down calmly for half an hour.
+Then check blood pressure, if it is still more than 180, then Captopril can be taken under the tongue, but this is not the recommended route.
 It is better to swallow the tablet with water.
 It takes 2 to 3 hours to lower bp after taking Captopril.
-Try to control blood pressure on usual medicines.
-I hope this helps.
+Try to control blood pressure with usual medicines.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!